target/lite-for-jdbc/README.md

 The response is a list of Objects of type `T`.
 Each object represents a batch query result.
 Most likely there will be one result per query execution.
 In the following example the results list will have 2 elements.
 The first element
-provide the generated ID of the model1 object, the second element will provide the generated ID of the model2 object.
+provides the generated ID of the model1 object, and the second element provides the generated ID of the model2 object.

 ```kotlin
 val model1 = Model(field1 = "testName1", field2 = 1001)